 There is no question Congress wanted a clear and major distinction between Class II and Class III gambling.
 The less regulated Class II games were in that category because they were palpably more benign than the Class III forms of gambling.
 Having slightly different technological programming of the machines does not fulfill the intent of the legislators that crafted IGRA.
-Today, most slot machine users are hard-pressed to distinguish the experience of using a Class II slot machine and Class III slot machine.
+Today, most slot machine users are hard-pressed to distinguish the experience of using a Class II slot machine.